Security licensing enforcement

 Offences and penalties

-If a security worker or business breaks the rules, they may:
+If a security worker or business violates the laws and policies, they may:

 Violation tickets